 Permanent post heaters take up less floor space and won't tip over.
 They can be a great solution for places that have to go with a freestanding model but would like to eliminate the main downsides that come with the portable free standing heaters.

 Table top heaters can be a good solution for outdoor dining environments.
 There are propane and gas models available.
 These heaters can be simply put on the table without any special installation.
-If you just want to add a little warmth to your outdoor dining table, table top heater might be enough for you.
-Restaurant owner prefer tabletop heaters to bulky mushroom heaters as a temporary heating solution for their outdoor tables.
+If you just want to add a little warmth to your outdoor dining table, a table top heater might be enough for you.
+Restaurant owners prefer tabletop heaters to bulky mushroom heaters as a temporary heating solution for their outdoor tables.

 All of our free standing patio heaters can be found here: Free Standing Patio Heaters